Research shows that walking with breaks burns up to 60% more calories than walking continuously

 The experiment was conducted at three different speeds and for five exercise durations ranging from 10 seconds to 240 seconds, or four minutes.
 In particular, during the four-minute walk, oxygen intake was measured four times during the walk to evaluate the effects of steady-state walking.

-The results showed that short bouts of exercise resulted in greater time-averaged oxygen uptake and metabolic cost than long bouts of exercise, meaning that repeated stops and starts consume more energy than constant, sustained exercise over the same distance.
+The results showed that short bouts of exercise resulted in greater time-averaged oxygen uptake and metabolic cost than long bouts of exercise, meaning that repeated stops and starts consume more energy than constant, prolonged bouts of exercise to cover the same distance.

 Specifically, walking or climbing stairs in a short span of 10 to 30 seconds resulted in 20 to 60% more oxygen intake, an indicator of energy expenditure, than traveling the same distance in one go.